Investment

 First-home buyers are buying their first home, whereas owner-occupiers are on the property ladder with their own home, and as statistics go, on average, they sell and buy a home to live in every eight years.

-However, in some areas of Britain, moving home is considered a much a big deal, and they may change their house only a couple of times in their lifetime, i.e., every 23 years.
+However, in some areas of Britain, moving home is considered a big deal, and they may change their house only a couple of times in their lifetime, i.e., every 23 years.

 In the USA, the time between properties is equally disparate.
 Some people move as often as every six years, while other Americans may do so every 18 years.
-Transiency of homeowners depends on their wealth and career.
-Australians like to move from house to house a lot more often, Property Update reports 43% of homeowners moved in the last five years.
-So who are the other types of property buyers?
-Investors and speculators and one of them loves buying houses in recessions.
+The resiliency of homeowners depends on their wealth and career.
+Australians like to move from house to house a lot more often; Property Update reports that 43% of homeowners moved in the last five years.
+So, who are the other types of property buyers?
+Investors and speculators, and one of them loves buying houses in recessions.

 Property Speculators Versus Property Investors

 Property investors are another type of buyer, and they buy homes as rentals for rental income.
-Typically a long-term strategy, the rental property is sold many years later.
+Typically, the rental property is sold many years later in a long-term strategy.
 The typical real estate investor has one or two rentals, and they are a retirement plan, sold subsequently in life when the investors are retiring.

-Real estate speculators is often called property investors when typically their strategy is to buy and sell a home as quickly as possible for a profit, and this strategy is the opposite of that of an investor as explained earlier.
+Real estate speculators are often called property investors when their strategy is typically to buy and sell a home as quickly as possible for a profit, and this strategy is the opposite of that of an investor, as explained earlier.

 Speculators want to get in and out of the property sale and purchase transaction as fast as possible to move on to the next one, similar to share trading.

-There are a lot of speculators of real estate that are also day traders.
-When the housing market encourages quick flip activity, property speculators can be so busy; they’re doing it full-time.
-The purchasing, renovating, and selling a trade property are longer than the buy-and-sell flip, but it usually provides a higher profit.
+There are a lot of real estate speculators who are also day traders.
+Property speculators can be so busy when the housing market encourages quick flip activity that they’re doing it full-time.
+The purchasing, renovating, and selling of a trade property are longer than the buy-and-sell flip, but it usually provides a higher profit.
 Speculators are unlikely to rent the property out.
 They will complete the renovation and then list it for sale.

 Timing